The best spots to see trains in Adelaide – miniature trains, train rides and parks

 The Semaphore and Fort Glanville Tourist Railway is a scenic 2km long 457mm gauge railway operated by the National Railway Museum.

-Steam locomotive No.6 ‘Bill’ pulls open carriages and his waving passengers and travels parallel with The Esplanade and the sand dunes.
+Steam locomotive No.6 ‘Bill’ pulls open carriages and travels parallel with The Esplanade and the sand dunes.
 The view from the train overlooks Semaphore’s beautiful swimming beaches before passing through the dunes near historic Fort Glanville at Point Malcolm.

 SteamRanger Train Journeys